Edward358-AI/introtopython/variables.md

 `foo = 1`
 The variable in this case would be foo, and the value stored in foo is 1

-We will learn more about variables later on, but for now we only need this
+We will learn more about variables later on, but for now we only need this.